ibm-cloud-docs/watson-knowledge-studio/troubleshooting.md

 If you need to use your current account for a {{site.data.keyword.knowledgestudioshort}} instance on a Lite plan and your user account is associated with a paid account, you can create a case.
 For more information, see [Contacting {{site.data.keyword.IBM_notm}} Support](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-troubleshooting#ts_contactingibmsupport).

 If you need to use your current account for a {{site.data.keyword.knowledgestudioshort}} instance on a Lite plan and your user account isn't associated with a paid account, post your issue to [StackOverflow](https://stackoverflow.com/search?q=watson-knowledge-studio){: external}.
-Tag the question, `watson-knowledge-studio`.
+Tag the question `watson-knowledge-studio`.

 ## Cannot access the application
 {: #wks_ts_access}